HomeSite Map

 The second verse is identical in structure, but is cut off after the eighth measure in mid-sentence to abruptly jump into a seven measure bridge.
 This bridge, which is sung fully in harmony, can be divided into two sections: the first section consisting of three measures, which completes the melodic phrase that was started at the end of the previous verse, and the second section consisting of the remaining four measures to encompass a second melodic phrase.
 Are you still with me?

-A third verse then appears which is structurally identical to the second verse, because of its natural segue into a repeat of the bridge (with McCartney's cracking vocal line at the end).
+A third verse then appears which is structurally identical to the second verse, because of its natural segue into a repeat of the bridge (with Paul McCartney's cracking vocal line at the end).
 After this bridge, we repeat the third verse, but this time it stretches to thirteen measures to include a fitting conclusion to the song, complete with Harrison's simple but appropriate guitar fill.

 Lennon shows unusually outstanding vocal control for singing such a winding melody line against McCartney's prominent higher melody line.
 He also is playing the singer-songwriter role quite well, his Gibson "Jumbo" acoustic rhythm guitar being the 'tools of his trade' for this song.